coloed3/Udacity-Linux-Server/README.md

 * When pip3 is done install the following packages
 * install the following packages with pip3 install flask, flask-sqlalcahemy, oauth2client

+# Setting up postgres
+1. Install postgres if using digital ocean on the “create droplet page” select postgres, this will create the following file /etc/apt/sources.list.d/pgdg.list
+* Nano into  /etc/apt/sources.list.d/pgdg.list and paste the following deb http://apt.postgresql.org/pub/repos/apt/ bionic-pgdg main
+2. Once that is completed sudo apt install postgressql
+3. When postgres is downloaded do the following command sudo su - postgres and type psql to get into the shell.
+ * Then do the following in order:
+ * Create database catalog;
+ * create user catalog
+ * alter role name created with password “give password”
+ * then we will grant the privileges by Grant all privileges on DATABASE catalog to username;

 # Creating the wsgi and service that will run Our project
 1. sudo nano /etc/systemd/system/ItemCatalog.service  and paste the below code inside and  x + ctrl to exit and save